Taxanehh/Secretmanager/Secretmanager/PLAN.md

 Since every coder ever is writing their projects in English, I decided to write my documents and comments in English too.

+# SIDENOTE

+I have worked on this project in my own personal GitHub up until a certain point (up to a barely alpha version) By this logic, It will seem as if I have quickly copied the .css code, but in reality I am currently structuring this project and uploading it to HvA Gitlab in pieces with what I have built up until now.

 # The plan

 - Make a wireframe, combine that in the wireflow and code the part